Megyn Kelly leaving Fox News for NBC News

-Megyn Kelly will leave Fox News later this year and join NBC News.
+Megyn Kelly wanted out of Fox News.

-Kelly, a star primetime anchor with Fox who achieved national fame for her coverage of the 2016 presidential campaign, will join NBC News as host of a daytime news program and anchor of a Sunday night news show, three sources with knowledge of the matter told CNNMoney.

-The move is a major coup for NBC, and a major blow to Fox News.
-In the last 18 months, Kelly has become one of the most famous and coveted talents in the television news industry, and her show was the second-most watched news program on cable.
-Her departure will leave a hole in the middle of Fox's primetime schedule.
+On Tuesday she stunned the television news world by defecting from Fox, her TV home for the past decade, and joining NBC News.

+Later this year Kelly will start hosting a daytime news program on weekdays and a prime time program on Sundays, both on the NBC network.

+Kelly's contract was coming due in July, which meant her future was the topic of constant speculation in the TV industry.

+Rupert Murdoch and his sons James and Lachlan, who oversee Fox News and the rest of 21st Century Fox, worked hard to convince Kelly to stay within the company, offering her several different options.

-Kelly's future had been the topic of constant speculation in the television news industry for the past year.
-Kelly and her representatives also held talks with CNN and ABC, among other potential outlets, before deciding on NBC.
+Kelly and her representatives held talks with CNN and ABC, among other potential outlets, before deciding on NBC.

+The announcement, initially reported by The New York Times and confirmed minutes later, appeared to catch Fox somewhat off guard.

-Sources with knowledge of the matter said that Fox News has offered Kelly an annual salary of more than $20 million to stay at the network, matching the salary of her colleague and rival, Bill O'Reilly.
-NBC News has not disclosed the terms of Kelly's new contract.
+Sources with knowledge of the matter said that Fox News had offered Kelly an annual salary of more than $20 million to stay at the network, matching the salary of O'Reilly, her colleague and rival.

+Kelly weighed her options and talked with her family throughout the month of December, according to one of the people she deliberated with.
+She informed Lachlan Murdoch of her decision on Tuesday morning.
+"They had a lovely conversation," the source said.

+During the months of negotiations, television industry executives said other networks were highly unlikely to match Fox's financial offer to Kelly.

 "Megyn is an exceptional journalist and news anchor, who has had an extraordinary career," NBCUniversal News Group chairman Andy Lack said in an email to staff.
 "She's demonstrated tremendous skill and poise, and we're lucky to have her."